tisogawa/tzdate/README.md

 You can define alias/ abbreviation for cities.

-For example, if you do not want to type `stpetersburg` for Saint Petersburg, edit the entry as follows (For this example, `"St Petersburg"` must be in `cities` entry as the example above).
+For example, if you do not want to type `stpetersburg` for Saint Petersburg, add the following lines to the entry (For this example, `"St Petersburg"` must be in `cities` entry as the example above).

 ```json
 {